Menithal/Blender-Metaverse-Addon/hifi_tools/README.md

 # Blender Hifi AddOn

-This add On project ("Hermes") a plugin for Blender to allow for easier content creation and importing for the High Fidelity Metaverse Platform
+This add On project ("Hermes") a plugin for blender to allow for easier content creation for the High Fidelity Metaverse.

 # Installation Guide

-## Simple
-Open the Github page, Go to releases and download the `hifi_tools.zip` zip file.
+Open the Github page, and press `Clone or download` and download as zip.

 In Blender.
 Goto `User Preferences`, and `Add-ons`.
 From there `Install Add-on from File` and select the Zip file that we downloaded.

 Enable the plugin under `Import-Export: Hifi Blender Add-On`

-## If you downloaded the download repository:

-Copy `hifi_tools` folder to your Blender Addons Directory.

-On Windows this is under `%APPDATA%/Blender Foundation/Blender/<BlenderVersion>/addons`

 # Use

 ## Importing from Hifi:
 The add-on allows you to import primitive entities from High Fidelity.
 In High Fidelity,  select the entities you want to export and press export.